Hakyll From Scratch Pt 1

 Cabal Build Configuration

-GHC is complex enough that using Cabal to manage the build is pretty much a requirement.
+GHC is complex enough in its own right that using Cabal to manage the build is pretty much a requirement.

-Here’s a cabal file with the minimum required configuration to build and run the minimal Hakyll site generator above.
+This cabal file shows the minimum required configuration to build and run the Hakyll site generator above.

 I needed the if os(osx) section to resolve the conflict between the system libiconv version and the version provided by MacPorts.
 YMMV.